MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 You should perform P2V conversion in offline mode to keep the directory data consistent when you turn the DC back on.
 You can toggle offline mode in the Convert Physical Server installer.
 For more information about how to use offline mode, see [P2V: Convert physical computers to VMs in VMM](/previous-versions/system-center/virtual-machine-manager-2008-r2/cc764232(v=technet.10)).

-You should also disconnect teh Vm from the network during P2V conversion.
-You should only enable the network adapter after you've finished the conversion process and verified that everything works.
-At that point, you should have turned the physical source machine off.
-Don't turn the physical source machine back on and reconnect it to the network until you've reformatted the hard disk.
+You should also disconnect the VM from the network during P2V conversion.
+You should only enable the network adapter after you finish the conversion process and verified that everything works.
+At that point, you should turn the physical source machine off.
+Don't turn the physical source machine back on and reconnect it to the network until after you reformat the hard disk.

 #### Avoiding USN rollback